wildfly/wildfly-feature-pack-template/README.md

 # Wildfly Galleon Feature Pack Template
-A template to provision a new subsystem into WildFly using Galleon.
+A template Galleon feature pack to provision a new subsystem into WildFly using Galleon.
+It is runnable as-is, and provides a very basic subsystem which supplies a CDI `@Produces` method.
+Instances from this `@Produces` method are available to your deployments when your subsystem is installed in the server.

+We will start off by showing you how to run the example, and dig more into the details of how this feature pack is structured so that you can adapt it to provide your functionality as a Galleon feature pack.

 ## Building the Galleon feature pack

-To build the Galleon feature pack, simply run
+To build the Galleon feature pack, simply clone this repository, and on your command line go to the checkout folder and run
 ```
 mvn install
 ```